The Soldier's Details

 On arrival in Perth he was admitted to to 10 (P) MH on 8.11.1945.

-Apparently Bobbie was fostered by Strawb’s mother Myra after she was widowed in 1926 and remarried to Ted Ribe.
-Bobbie’s mother was ill and died in 1936.
+Apparently Bobbie was fostered by Strawb’s mother Myra after she was widowed in 1926 and remarried to Edward James ‘Ted’ Ribe in 1928.
+Bobbie’s mother was ill and died in 1936 aged 36 years.

 Strawb’s parents George ‘Harry’ Dyson and Miriam ‘Myra’ Thompson married 1911 Broome.
-He was the third of four children, the others were his sisters.
+He was the third of four children, the others sisters Irene, Ethel and Blanche.

 Above: Harry Dyson